 Take the case of closed groups like Iligan Pulse and Lambo Iligan, which were created to provide news to Iligan residents.
 The group administrator of Iligan Pulse told us that the group was created in the aftermath of Typhoon Washi (local name: Sendong) in 2011 to provide information to Iligan residents regarding relief and other forms of assistance.
 In succeeding years, the administrator opened the platform for discussion and expressions of frustrations about local politics and governance.
 The group currently has 139,256 members.

-New report "Tracking Digitial Disinformation in the 2019 Philippine Midterm Election" examines the rapidly evolving digital disinformation landscape.
+New report "Tracking Digitial Disinformation in the 2019 Philippine Midterm Election".

 The approach of both closed groups is comparable to citizen journalism, where members post updates about social problems in real-time.
 Members share pictures of road accidents, new city ordinances, as well as questions about services in Iligan City such as the availability of money remittance centres and repair shops.
 There is also a community-building dimension, where members send greetings to their fellow Iligan residents.